 The Royal Colleges of Radiology (RCR) and Royal College of Obstetrics and Gynaecology (RCOG) currently advise women wanting to get pregnant, to obtain myomectomy for a large single or a small number of fibroids especially when they are subserosal or intramural.
 When they are small and submucosal or intracavity hysteroscopic myomectomy is preferable in experienced hands.
 UFE is probably now an acceptable alternative with large or particularly multiple fibroids and can be combined with myomectomy.

-An increasing number of centres are now offerring UFE.
+An increasing number of centres are now offering UFE.
 This is a technique with quite a long learning curve and so experienced operators should be sought out wherever possible.
-For UFE at Southampton you will need a referral to an Interventional Radiologist from either your GP or your Gynaecologist.
+For UFE at Southampton you will need a referral to an Interventional Radiologist from either your GP or your gynaecologist.
 If you wish to see an Interventional Radiologist out of your geographical area, you will need to ask the doctor who is referring you to obtain funding from his PCT.

 A number of institutions will now quote for overseas patients.
 Travel arrangements and full costs should be included wherever possible.
 To arrange an appointment with Dr Nigel Hacking please click here.